Anoobis5/COVID_GeoJSON_FinalProject/README.md

   *-What do we hope to acheive? -

-  *-What steps are being taken to achieve this -Gathering COVID CSV data.
+  *-What steps are being taken to achieve this

   *-Current Progress